-Insurance Supervisor Group Supervisor
+Group Supervisor

-Bermuda Monetary Authority ("BMA") Indiana Department of Insurance

-BMA House 311 W. Washington Street, Suite 300
+Indiana Department of Insurance 311 W. Washington Street, Suite 300 Indianapolis, IN 46204-2787 United States of America d.

-43 Victoria Street, Hamilton, HM 12 Indianapolis, IN 46204-2787 c.
-Approved Auditor

-Bermuda United States of America

-Bermuda Statutory Reporting U.S. GAAP Reporting

-Deloitte Limited Deloitte & Touche LLP

-Corner House 41st Floor

-20 Parliament Street 30 Rockefeller Plaza Hamilton, HM 12 New York, NY 10112 d.
 Ownership Details

-Bermuda United States of America
+Bermuda Statutory Reporting Deloitte Limited Corner House 20 Parliament Street Hamilton, HM 12 Bermuda U.S. GAAP Reporting Deloitte & Touche LLP 41st Floor 30 Rockefeller Plaza New York, NY 10112 United States of America

-GA Re is the directly held subsidiary of Global Atlantic Limited (Delaware) ("GALD").
-GALD is formally known as Global Atlantic Financial Limited, a Bermuda limited liability company ("GAFL").
-GA Re and GALD are part of a group ("Global Atlantic"), the ultimate parent of which is The Global Atlantic Financial Group LLC, a Bermuda limited liability company ("TGAFGL").
-Global Atlantic is a leading United States, ("U.S."), retirement and life insurance company focused on delivering meaningful long-term value for its customers and shareholders.
-Global Atlantic is an insurance and reinsurance group that provides retirement and life insurance products, and reinsurance solutions through its subsidiaries.
+Global Atlantic Re is a directly held subsidiary of Global Atlantic Limited (Delaware) ("GALD").
+Global Atlantic Re and GALD are part of a group ("Global Atlantic"), the holding company of which is The Global Atlantic Financial Group LLC, a Bermuda limited liability company ("TGAFGL").
+As of January 2, 2024, TGAFGL is 100% owned by KKR Magnolia Holdings LLC (Cayman Islands) (together with KKR & Co.
+Inc. and its subsidiaries, "KKR"), which holds 100% of the voting rights and economic interests in the Company.
+Global Atlantic is a leading United States ("U.S.") retirement and life insurance company that provides a broad suite of protection, legacy and savings products, and reinsurance solutions to clients across individual and institutional markets.